Mruzik1/Database-Application/README.md

 # Database-Application
-Leaning and making databases for my university here
+Implementing simplified Discord database for a university subject here.